Radiobutton

 <nys-radiogroup label="Current Title:" description="Note: You cannot change your title.">

-<nys-radiobutton disabled name="title" label="Software Engineer 1" description="<1 year experience" value="eng-1" checked ></nys-radiobutton>
+<nys-radiobutton name="title" label="Software Engineer 1" description="<1 year experience" value="eng-1" checked disabled></nys-radiobutton>

-<nys-radiobutton disabled name="title" label="Software Engineer 2" description="1-3 years experience" value="eng-2"></nys-radiobutton>
+<nys-radiobutton name="title" label="Software Engineer 2" description="1-3 years experience" value="eng-2" disabled></nys-radiobutton>

-<nys-radiobutton disabled name="title" label="Software Engineer 3" description="3-5 years experience" value="eng-3"></nys-radiobutton>
+<nys-radiobutton name="title" label="Software Engineer 3" description="3-5 years experience" value="eng-3" disabled></nys-radiobutton>

 </nys-radiogroup>